robcarver17/pysystemtrade/DONE_TO_DO.md

 * Simulation:

+  * which instruments in a portfolio?
+  * add account object to portfolio stage for ease of use
   * estimated trades; with buffering of trades
   * vol targeting with capital adjustment
   * Rolling estimate of forecast scalars